dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 ## Authorization

 Now that we have a working schema, let's update the original code and add some access authorization.
-We'll update the schema so that users can only read their tasks back. \(E.g. Frodo won't be able to read Luke's ToDo tasks\)
+We'll update the schema so that users can only read tasks that they own (for example, this change would prevent Frodo from reading Luke's tasks).

 ```graphql
 type Task @auth(